SwiftLogistics-co/Infrastructure/README.md

-# SwiftTrack Infrastructure Setup Guide
+# SwiftLogistics Infrastructure Setup Guide

 This document explains how to set up and run the local development infrastructure for the SwiftLogistics project.